bawdeveloppement/astralcube-trade/README.md

     -> add in slot "back" of Trinkets
 - Fork of FabricTailor and create shop of skin

-Ores -> Tin / Icon / Titanium / Runite / Meteorite / Adamantium
+Ores -> Tin / Iron / Titanium / Runite / Meteorite / Adamantium
 - Client light with only gameplay mods
 - Client medium with hud content
 - Client fancy with graphics mo